THE BEST AERO BIKE WHEELS

 Full Priced Carbon

 Campagnolo Bora WTO 60 – Announced in 2018, it has been slow to become available for enthusiasts especially with a Shimano freehub (link to Know’s Shop).
 I’ve not been able to get a hold of one yet to test.
 If I do, I’ll add it to this review.

-ENVE SES 4.5 – I evaluated and chose this wheelset as the best performer in my first review of aero bike wheels several years ago.
+ENVE SES 4.5 (not the 4.5 AR) – I evaluated and chose this wheelset as the best performer in my first review of aero bike wheels several years ago.
 It was my first love in this category and instilled the faith in me that a wheelset this deep could be versatile enough for riding a variety of terrain and used in a range of road racing events.
 ENVE came out with SES 5.6 as the successor of the 4.5 and, as I’ve written above, I recommend it as the new Best Performer in this category.

 According to the customer service rep I spoke with at ENVE, the 4.5 will stay in the company’s line-up, principally for those riders with bikes that don’t have the chainstay clearance for the 5.6’s wider rims.
-If that’s you, here are the links to top-ranked stores Competitive Cyclist and Merlin Cycles and to Know’s Shop to compare prices and order the SES 4.5.
+If that’s you, here are the links to top-ranked stores Competitive Cyclist and to Know’s Shop to compare prices and order the SES 4.5.

 Note, it’s not a tubeless-ready wheelset.

 Fulcrum Speed 55 C – For this 55mm deep clincher wheelset and its Speed 40 C sibling, Fulcrum took the earlier tubular versions of the same design and converted them to clinchers.
 Yes, they added a brake track treatment that makes them perform better and more predictably and they have the awesome Campy CULT hubs.
 However, the V nose, 17mm internal/24mm external rim that isn’t tubeless-ready makes it a derivative design.